Corneal Collagen Cross-Linking for Keratoconus

 Patients with stable keratoconus, a thin cornea, or a scarred cornea may not benefit from CXL and can potentially delay or avoid the procedure altogether.

-Contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks for additional information or to schedule an eye exam.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.
+Contact Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks for additional information or to schedule an eye exam.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.